aledigirm3/advanced-topics-computer-science/README.md

 This assignment aims to design, implement, and evaluate an original schema alignment solution using Large Language Models (LLMs).
 In particular to develop a system that, for each natural language question in the BIRD benchmark, identifies the Source Tables (and the attribute from the source tables)

+## Data Lake Management

+This project explores a contrastive learning-based solution for searching different versions of tables stored in a data lake.